vardhanshah/HuffmanCoding/README.md

 words.txt_uncompressed file will be generated.

 This implementation is also limited to unix based system.
 But you can modify the code for other system.

 At implementation side,

-- HuffmanCoding.hpp contains common set of components required for Encoding.cpp and Decoding.cpp
+- HuffmanCoding.hpp file contains common set of components required for Encoding.cpp and Decoding.cpp
-  mainly, It builds huffman tree structure based upon freuquencies provided.
+  mainly, It will build huffman tree based upon freuquencies provided.

   It provides Huffman Tree via configure() call. configure() call return pointer to root of huffman tree.